 Hi, Claire here.
-I remember the first time I learned that sweaters, which in North America refer to the thick woolen pullovers people wear in winter, were once used as sportswear.
+I remember the first time I learned that sweaters, which in North America refer to the thick woollen pullovers people wear in winter, were once used as sportswear.
 That's right!
 Running, playing tennis, and even Pilates had to be done in scratchy cable knit jumpers.
-Luckily for us, polyester was invented in 1950's, eclipsing wool as the workout fabric of choice.
+Luckily for us, polyester was invented in 1950s, eclipsing wool as the workout fabric of choice.

 Fitness customers use this gear and wear these clothes because it improves our workouts, but also because it helps us feel like we're part of an in-group of people who value things like fitness and socializing without speaking to one another.
 Buying special water bottles and outfits and gel things to eat/drink/slurp is something we want to do!

 Besides being a useful revenue stream, fitness business stores allow you to better understand your customers while offering something that they need.
 With a point of sale (POS) system attached, a clear item listing, and powerful reports, the TeamUp store dashboard allows you to sell and rent to your customers.

 First, list your items including multiple images.
 These items could be anything from protein shakes to yoga mat rentals, and can include custom variations like sizing or colour.